nikiimisal/Concepts_And_Examples-of-K8S/README.md

 ###  3️⃣ kubeadm

+- Master & worker node deployment but manually
+- All the infrastructure managed by you .
+- On premices , cloud vm --> deployment
 - Official Kubernetes tool
 - Used to create real, production-like clusters
 - Supports multi-node (master + workers)